Photos of locations relevant to the Julia Wallace murder case, including crime scene photos.

 During questioning from Roland Oliver K.C.
 (Wallace’s defence), he admitted it is also possible Julia was bending down to light the fireplace when first struck.

-Having myself played the violin for years, I should point out that the metal stand in front of the piano is a violin stand.
+I should point out that the metal stand in front of the piano is a violin stand, and the violin case is across the arms of the armchair as seen here:

 Living kitchen (close-up of table contents):